Bogdanp/racksnaps/README.md

 This code builds daily snapshots of the official [Racket Package Catalog].
-The intent is to allow application developers to depend on specific, unchanging sets of packages until they're ready to add more and/or update their apps.
+The intent is to allow application developers to depend on specific, unchanging sets of packages until they're ready to update their apps.

 The snapshots are currently available at